Florida's 20th District · 2026

 +4

-Net new Republican-leaning seats under the proposal
+Net new Republican-leaning seats under the new map

 24 / 4

-Proposed R-leaning / D-leaning split statewide
+R-leaning / D-leaning split statewide under the new map

 Read the Governor's formal submission to the Florida Legislature: Congressional Map Submission from Governor DeSantis (PDF, Florida Senate).